arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SWCLK     | PA14_SWCLK_BOOT0_1       | SWD Clock              |
 | PF2       | PF2_NRST_1               | NRST                   |

-1x4 header for GND, 3V3, SDA, SCL.
-These holes provide a place to mount header pins if desired.

-1x10 header for encoder and microcontroller signals.
 This header can be used to read the encoder from an external controller, to use the microcontroller pins for other purposes, or to reprogram the microcontroller using its SWD interface.
-These holes provide a place to mount header pins if desired.
+These provide a place to mount header pins if desired.

-#### Mechanical Information
+### Mechanical Information
 ![](assets/KnobMec.png)

-### Buzzer
+## Buzzer
-#### Description
-The BUZZER module contains a single buzzer and uses the STM32C011F4 microcontroller for digital communication, making it suitable for producing sound alerts and notifications in various projects.
-All of the microcontroller boards have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.
+The BUZZER module contains a single buzzer and uses the STM32C011F4 chip for digital communication, making it suitable for producing sound alerts and notifications in various projects.
+All of the modules that use dedicated I2C interface controller ICs have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.

-#### Tech Specs
+### Technical Specifications
 | **Specification**   | **Details**                                         |
 |---------------------|-----------------------------------------------------|
 | Sensor              | 1 Buzzer                                            |